Symptoms Requiring Removal of Students from School:

-- Fever: Fever is defined as having a temperature of 99°F or higher (a child needs to be fever free for a minimum of 24 hours before returning to school.
+• Fever: Fever is defined as having a temperature of 100.4°F or higher.
+A student needs to be fever free without the aid of any fever-reducing substance, for a minimum of 24 hours before returning to school.

 Medicine at school

 In the event that any child is to take medicine during the day, please refer to the school medication policy.
-A parent must transport medicine to the school.
-Students may not transport any medicine, even prescribed.
-A parent will fill out a permission slip with the clinic for medication in addition to getting the permission slip signed and stamped by the child's primary care Doctor.
+A parent must transport medicine to school.
+Students may not take any medicine, even prescribed.
+A parent will fill out a permission slip with the clinic for medication in addition to getting the permission slip signed and stamped by the child's primary care doctor.
 If prescription medication has to be kept on a child's person, a Medication Authorization form must be provided.
 Medication Authorization Form